-To obtain a copy of the workbook and assessment document, please visit the Apprenticeships section of the Cogent website at www.cogentskills.com.
+To obtain a copy of the workbook and assessment document, please contact ian.lockhart@cogentskills.com

 Claims for Apprenticeship Completion Certificates in Wales are managed through an online system called Apprenticeship Certificates Wales (ACW). http://acwcerts.co.uk/.
 This will specify the evidence required for claiming a completion certificate.